The Decentralisation Review Conference

 While some activities have been initiated it is imperative that within the next six months concrete steps are taken towards these priorities …

 The assembly system of local governance was introduced in 1988 with the passage of the Local Government Law, PNDCL 207.
 This brought into being local authorities known as metropolitan, municipal and district assemblies (MMDAs) with legislating, executing, budgeting, planning and rating powers.
 This initiated a comprehensive programme of local government and decentralization reform.
 Provisions for representation of the people included elected and appointed memberships of the assemblies.
+We offer professional custom essay writing service delivered by experienced essay writers!
 Following the transition to constitutional rule in 1992, the overall provisions for decentralisation were set out in Chapter 20 of the 1992 Constitution of the Republic of Ghana.
 Enabling legislations, such as Local Government Act, 1993, Act 462, the National Development Planning (System) Act, 1994, Act 480 and the District Assemblies Common Fund Act, 1993, Act 455 were subsequently enacted.
 Numerous subsidiary legislations were also prepared including the individual Establishment Instruments of the respective assemblies and the Local Government (Urban, Town and Zonal Councils and Unit Committees) Establishment Instrument, 1994, LI 1589.

 The decentralisation programme has been anchored on four main and inter-related pillars of Political Decentralisation, Administrative Decentralisation, Decentralised Planning and Fiscal Decentralisation.